mcc-us/bookkeeping/_posts/2023-12-26-double-entry-bookkeeping.md

 tags: drcr
 ---

-Double-entry accounting is a method used to track the categories: *Assets, Liabilities, Owner Equity, Revenue, Expenses*.
-"ALORE" are the main categories that transactions fall into.
+Double-entry accounting is a method used to track the categories: *Assets, Liabilities, Owner Equity, Revenue, Expenses*. "*ALORE*" are the 5 main categories that transactions fall into.

 > **A L O R E = Assets, Liabilities, Owner Equity, Revenue, Expenses** {: .block-tip }